-- The precision of each of the • horizontal components appeared to be about equal the precision of the vertical component.
-However once the data was cleansed of some high residual outliers, it was seen that in fact the horizontal precisions were better than the vertical.
-Based on the horizontal this study, 2dimensional position is better than the vertical 1-dimiensional position by a factor of 1.9. - The horizontal and vertical precision first appeared to be independent of length of occupation.
-However once the data was cleansed of some high residual outliers, both the horizontal and vertical precisions showed a strong correlation to length of occupation.
+• The precision of each of the horizontal components appeared to be about equal

+- the precision of the vertical component.
+However, once the data was cleansed of some high- residual outliers, it was seen that, in fact, the horizontal precisions were better than the vertical.
+Based on this study, the horizontal 2-dimensional position is better than the vertical 1-dimensional position by a factor of 1.9. - The horizontal and vertical precision first appeared to be independent of length of occupation.
+However, once the data was cleansed of some high residual outliers, both the horizontal and vertical precisions showed a strong correlation to length of occupation.

-Based on this discussion, it is clear that more research is needed.
+Based on this discussion, it is clear more research is needed.
 Future research should:

-- Include many different models of GNSS equipment to include those that are both GLONASS and non-GLONASS capable. - Be conducted in other parts of the county to include areas with a wetter troposphere. - Continue to be conducted or reconducted periodically as we climb up the curve toward solar-max to measure the effect of active ionosphere.
+- Include many different models of GNSS equipment to include those that are both GLONASS and non-GLONASS capable. - Be conducted in other parts of the county to include areas with a wetter troposphere. - Continue to be conducted or reconducted periodically, as we climb up the curve toward solar-max, to measure the effect of active ionosphere.